Michael Gregoritsch: Brøndby

+Return to FC Augsburg

+On 7 January 2026, Gregoritsch returned to FC Augsburg on a six-month loan.
+On 12 June 2026, the transfer was made permanent, Gregoritsch signed a one-season deal with Augsburg with an optional second year.

 International career

 On 6 September 2016, Gregoritsch debuted for the Austria national team in a 2018 FIFA World Cup qualification against Georgia, coming as a substitute to Marc Janko as Austria won 2–1.
 On 27 March 2018, he scored his first goal in a 4–0 away win over Luxembourg in a friendly match.

 In May 2021, he was named in the Austrian squad for the postponed UEFA Euro 2020.
 On 13 June 2021, he netted a goal in a 3–1 victory over North Macedonia, helping secure Austria's first-ever European Championship win.

 In June 2024, Gregoritsch was called up for the UEFA Euro 2024.
 On 18 November 2025, he scored the equalizer in a 1–1 home draw against Bosnia and Herzegovina, sealing his nation's place at the top of Group H and securing qualification for the 2026 FIFA World Cup for the first time since 1998.

+On 18 May 2026, Gregoritsch was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria’s first appearance in the tournament since 1998.